meatripoli/ChallengeCalculator/README.md

 # Calculator
-Building a calculator that add a string of numbers delimited by a comma or \n.
+Building a calculator that adds a string of numbers delimited by a comma or \n.
+This version does not allow user to enter negative numbers.

 ## Getting Started
 + Clone the repo to get started
 + using the terminal run npm install

-### Prerequisites
-None

 ### Installing
 Run **npm install** in terminal